anastasiabolotnikova/autonomous_phri_init/README.md

-# PepperFSMController_RO-MAN2020
+# Autonomous Initiation of Human Physical Assistance by a Humanoid

-This repository contains an FSM `mc_rtc` controller used in the experiments presented in our work titled ["Autonomous Initiation of Human Physical Assistance by a Humanoid"](https://hal.archives-ouvertes.fr/hal-02615390/document) accepted for presentation at [RO-MAN 2020](http://ro-man2020.unina.it/) conference
+This repository contains the Finite State Machine (FSM) [`mc_rtc`](https://jrl-umi3218.github.io/mc_rtc/) controller used in the experiments presented in our work titled ["Autonomous Initiation of Human Physical Assistance by a Humanoid"](https://hal.archives-ouvertes.fr/hal-02615390/document) published in [RO-MAN 2020](http://ro-man2020.unina.it/) conference proceedings

 ---